rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 with something more appropriate -->
 <!-- This is fine! /Carol -->

-Right now, the server will process each request in turn, meaning it won't process a second connection until the first is finished processing.
+Right now, the server will process each request in turn, meaning it won’t process a second connection until the first is finished processing.
 If this server were to receive more and more requests, this sort of serial execution would prove to be less and less optimal.
 If the server receives a request that takes a long time to process, subsequent requests will have to wait until the long request is finished, even if the new requests can be processed quickly.
-We'll need to fix this, but first, we'll look at the problem in action.
+We’ll need to fix this, but first, we’ll look at the problem in action.

 ### Simulating a Slow Request in the Current Server Implementation